 Max-Planck-Institute for Evol.
 Anthropology

-Excellent physical condition, high stress resistance, and experience of working and living in isolated locations are essential conditions.
-Field work involves an early morning start on some of the working days, including occasional full day follows (12 working hours).
-Long working hours and a difficult terrain pose considerable challenges and high motivation is required for achieving the tasks.
-The site hosts an international team consisting of western researchers and local field assistants and team member have to be open to a multi-cultural environment.
-This position would be especially suited for a person with previous experience in behavioural data collection and a general interest in animal behaviour and/or feeding ecology.
+Experience in collecting behavioral data and using close-range camera devices.
+Excellent physical condition, high stress resistance, and experience of working and living in isolated locations are essential.
+Field work involves long working hours, flexibility in terms of working shifts, and physical strength to carry heavy equipment to the field.
+It also requires technical skills in taking close range video and photo footage, and basic knowledge in using conventional software for data storage.
+Long working hours and a difficult terrain pose considerable challenges and high motivation is required to achieve the tasks.
+The site hosts an international team consisting of western researchers and local field assistants and team members have to be open to a multi-cultural environment.
+The position is suited for a person with strong interest in animal behavior, physical anthropology, and development.

 provided for internship/volunteer positions (travel, meals, lodging):